2013 Chrysler 200 Interior

 - "The seats are still pizza box thin, despite the fancy new leather." -- Motor Trend (2011 sedan)

 The 2013 Chrysler 200 comes standard with a four-speaker CD audio system, an auxiliary audio jack and heated fold-away mirrors.
 Higher trims offer features like satellite radio, remote start, Bluetooth, Chrysler’s Uconnect voice-controlled touch-screen infotainment system, a USB input, Boston Acoustics speakers, a moonroof and navigation.

-Reviewers think the Chrysler 200’s tech and climate controls are intuitively-placed, which makes them easy to use.
-They agree that the available touch-screen navigation/audio system is user-friendly and the display is easy on the eyes.
+Reviewers think the Chrysler 200’s tech and climate controls are intuitively placed, which makes them easy to use.
+They agree that the available touch-screen navigation/audio system is user-friendly and that the display is easy on the eyes.

 - "Chrysler's newest audio units feature mapping by industry-leader Garmin.
 Not only is the system intuitively simple to operate, the large 6.5-inch screen makes it easy for older eyes to navigate the on-screen commands." -- Kelley Blue Book